lukagrbcic/AutoTandemML/README.md

 After running the experiments, the trained inverse Deep Neural Network files are saved in the `inverseDNN` folder.
 Here’s a brief overview of the expected files:
 - `.pth`: Model weights
 - `model_config.npy`: Model architecture
+- `.pkl`: Input and output data scalers ('MinMax' or 'StandardScaler').
+Use joblib to load the scalers.

 To read the model_config.npy file just use: